-People don’t usually fall for no reason.
+People rarely fall for no reason.
 Chances are, something caused or contributed to your fall.
-It might have been a hazard like a slippery floor, or an obstacle that you couldn’t see or avoid.
-When other factors are involved, the fall is legally not your fault.
+It might have been a hazard, like a slippery floor, or an obstacle that you couldn’t see or avoid.
+When other factors are involved, the fall might not be your fault.

 We have successfully won money for clients in many types of slip and fall accidents.
-Some of the most common situations we see are:
+Some of the most common situations we see are falling:

-- Falling after slipping on a spilled drink or other liquid or product
+- After slipping on a spilled drink or other liquid or product

-- Falling after tripping on uneven or damaged sidewalks or other paved surfaces
+- After tripping on uneven or damaged sidewalks or other paved surfaces

-- Tripping and falling because you didn’t see an unmarked step
+- Because you didn’t see an unmarked step

-- Tripping or slipping because the lighting was bad
+- From a trip or slip because the lighting was bad

-- Falling through a window or over a railing
+- Through a window or over a railing

 to find a John Foy office near you